+k.
 Receivables

-Receivables may include amounts for interest and dividends.
-Dividends are accrued when the right to receive payment is established.
+Receivables may include amounts for interest, dividends and trust distributions.
+Dividends and trust distributions are accrued when the right to receive payment is established.
 Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.